cube-web3/contract-integration/README.md

 Follow section 2.1 if your integration is a standalone contract, or 2.2 if you're using a proxy pattern.

+For both sets of base contracts, the CUBE3 protocol contract addresses are derived from `contracts/utils/ProtocolContractsByChain.sol`, so there's no need to pass them to the constructor.

 ### Step 2.1: Standalone integration

-Below is an example of inheriting the Cube3Integration.sol contract into a standalone contract.
-Cube3Integration.sol inherits from SecurityAdmin2Step.sol, which sets the default Security Admin as the deployer.
+Below is an example of including the `Cube3Integration.sol` contract in a standalone contract. `Cube3Integration.sol` inherits from `contracts/utils/SecurityAdmin2Step.sol`, which sets the default Security Admin as the deployer and manages access control for integration-related privileged functions.

 ```solidity
 import {Cube3Integration} from "cube3/contracts/Cube3Integration.sol";